-I joined the department of War Studies after completing a PhD in Government and an MA in International Relations in the Department of Government at the University of Essex.
-Before this, I worked in HM Treasury in areas including UK policy towards the International Financial Institutions and the development of the Private Finance Initiative.
-My first degree was in English Language and Literature (University of Oxford) and my first MA was in English and European Renaissance Drama (University of Warwick).
+Dr Ruth Deyermond joined the Department of War Studies after completing a PhD in Government and an MA in International Relations in the Department of Government at the University of Essex.
+Before this, She worked in HM Treasury in areas including UK policy towards the International Financial Institutions and the development of the Private Finance Initiative.
+Her first degree was in English Language and Literature (University of Oxford) and her first MA was in English and European Renaissance Drama (University of Warwick).

-I am currently the programme director for the MA in International Relations.
-I am chair of the War Studies Undergraduate Assessment Sub-Board and deputy chair of the Faculty of Social Science Assessment Board.
-I am co-convenor of the department’s Russian and Eurasian Security Research Group.
+She is currently the programme director for the MA in International Relations.
+She is chair of the War Studies Undergraduate Assessment Sub-Board and deputy chair of the Faculty of Social Science Assessment Board.
+She is co-convenor of the Department’s Russian and Eurasian Security Research Group.

 - ‘Disputed democracy: The instrumentalisation of the concept of democracy in US- Russia relations during the George W. Bush and Putin presidencies’ (article under review)

 - ‘Whose neighbourhood?
 The emergence of regime contest in the post-Soviet space’ (article)

 - ‘The death of the reset: US-Russia relations after Ukraine’ (article)

 - The US and Russia after the Cold War: Diplomacy, Values, and Power in a Post-Soviet World (IB Tauris, 2017)

 Previous publications include:

 ‘Assessing the Reset: successes and failures in the Obama administration’s Russia policy, 2009-2012’ European Security 22:4 (2013), pp. 500-23.

 ‘The Republican Challenge to Obama's Russia Policy’, Survival 54:5 (2012), pp. 67-92.